 - advanced plant sciences

 Your studies will involve extensive use of scientific literature and the opportunity to attend a regular programme of seminars given by invited speakers from Britain and abroad.

-- Research project - several formats are available including laboratory-based research under the supervision of a leading scientist, computer modelling, multimedia teaching packages, literature and electronic database review.
+- Research project - several formats are available including laboratory-based research under the supervision of a leading scientist,

 A degree in Biochemistry, Molecular Genetics or Molecular Biology opens the door to many career options.
 Graduates in these areas are in great demand in the pharmaceutical, agricultural, food, biotechnology and healthcare industries, with openings for laboratory work or in the marketing, sales and management areas.
 Comparable openings can be found in the various agricultural, medical and veterinary research institutes, hospitals and the scientific Civil Service.